jarusll/the-logs/index.md

 Jupyter has vim like keybinds, how cool is that?

 Dockerized the whole setup.
 And It'll serve my literate programming needs better than org mode.
-The biggest reason I dockerize something is reproduceability.
+The biggest reason I dockerize something is reproducibility.

 ![Image](./cfd71781f957f8196f5113f35975e1e9.jpg)